 7. Providing Support and Resources

-Ensure staff can access the necessary resources to effectively implement health and safety practices.
+Ensure staff access to the necessary resources to effectively implement health and safety practices.
 This includes clear signage, safety equipment, and up-to-date information on safety procedures.
 Support from management is also crucial in addressing any safety concerns and ensuring that staff feel confident in their ability to adhere to safety protocols.